ildeniz/Anime_Recommendation_System/README.md

 ## Data Cleaning & Feature Engineering
 Result contamination avoidance:
-* Suspicious users (fake, bot, troll) accounts are excluded from the data set.
+* Suspicious (fake, bot, troll) user accounts are excluded from the data set.
 * Observations with watching status as `'Plan to Watch'` are excluded from the data set.
 * Observations with watching status as `'Dropped'` with user scores more than 6 are excluded from the data set.